Keita18/amazon-kdd-cup-2024-starter-kit/README.md

 ## 🧩 How are my model responses parsed by the evaluators ?
 Please refer to [parsers.py](parsers.py) for more details on how we parse your model responses.

+# Frequently Asked Questions
+## Which track is this starter kit for ?
+This starter kit can be used to submit to any of the tracks.
+You can find more information in [docs/submissions.md#submitting-to-different-tracks](docs/submissions.md#submitting-to-different-tracks).

 **Best of Luck** :tada: :tada: